Burdinne

 Burdinne ([byʁdin]; Beurdene) is a municipality of Wallonia located in the province of liège, Belgium.

 On 1 January 2006 Burdinne had a total population of 2,824.
 The total area is 32.57 km2 which gives a population density of 87 inhabitants per km2.

 The municipality consists of the following districts: Burdinne, Hannêche, Lamontzée, Marneffe, Oteppe, and Vissoul.

+The village gives its name to the nearby river Burdinale.